unnamedw/play-billing-samples/ClassyTaxiAppKotlin/README.md

 1. Start the **Play Developer Console Setup**

-    * Google Play Billing APIs require the SKUs to be configured in the console
+    * Google Play Billing APIs require the products to be configured in the console

 1. Optional: Test with a debug APK and debug signatures on your device